AI-generated

 Issues

-- Whether the death of the offended party during the pendency of the criminal action extinguishes criminal liability or terminates the proceedings.
+• Whether the death of the offended party during the pendency of the case extinguishes the criminal liability of the accused for adultery

 Ruling

-- The death of the offended party does not extinguish criminal liability under Articles 89 and 94 of the Revised Penal Code.
+• Death of complainant: The death of the offended party is not a ground for extinguishment of criminal liability under Article 89 of the RPC.
 The participation of the offended party is essential only for the initiation of the criminal action, not for its maintenance.
-Once the complaint is filed, the action proceeds to final judgment regardless of the death of the complainant, as every violation of penal laws results in the disturbance of public order and safety which the State is committed to uphold and protect.
+Once a valid complaint is filed, the will of the offended party is ascertained, and the action proceeds in the name of the State to vindicate public order, regardless of the complainant's subsequent death.

 Doctrines